John Curchin: Early life

-John Curchin was born on 18 January 1918 in Hawthorn, near Melbourne in the Australian state of Victoria.
+John Curchin was born on 20 January 1918 in Hawthorn, near Melbourne in the Australian state of Victoria.
 He was the son of Henry Wallace Curchin and Susannah Curchin, who later moved their family to the United Kingdom, settling in Enfield in the county of Middlesex.
 Curchin was educated at Merchant Taylor's School.
 He joined the Royal Air Force in June 1939, gaining entry via a short service commission.
 After gaining his wings in August, he was commissioned as an acting pilot officer on probation and proceeded to No. 5 Operational Training Unit for further training.

 Second World War

-Churchin's acting rank of pilot officer was confirmed on 6 April 1940 although he remained on probation.
+Curchin's acting rank of pilot officer was confirmed on 6 April 1940 although he remained on probation.
 His first operational posting was to No. 600 Squadron; his new unit was based at Northolt at the time and flew the Bristol Blenheim long-range fighter in a night fighter role.
 On 11 June Curchin was transferred to No. 609 Squadron, also at Northolt but equipped with the Supermarine Spitfire fighter.
 It had been heavily engaged in covering the evacuation of the British Expeditionary Force from Dunkirk.
 The following day, his probationary period ended and his pilot officer rank was made substantive.